reeagbo/Jassco/Technical Description.md

 ## Variable and constact declarations
 Diffferent types of declarations are allowed.
 - Constants
+Example:
+*const wP = 0x05*
-- Variables
+- Variables:
+Example:
+*var rank=0*
+*var text="hello"*

+Single-line declaration is allowed.
+*var num1=0, num2=0*

 Notes:
 - All of them can be of any of the types described above.
-- Declarations cannot be without assignemnt.
-This is needed to identify the variable type.
+- Declarations cannot be without assignment .
+This is needed to identify the variable type (Example: var number).
 - Variables are declared in JavaScript standard way.
 However, several non-JS possibilities have been created (see **non-JS capabilities** section).

 ## Identifiers